Kyrios

 Kyrios forecasts that, "From 15 August 2019 until 6 September 2019, rains will extinguish these fires."

-This signifies that Kyrios would be actively monitoring and taking actions to intervene and put out the fires by 6 Sep 2019.
+This means that Kyrios would be actively monitoring and taking actions to intervene and put out the fires by 6 Sep 2019.

 20 August 2019 - Tue